 Prep Each Sight Word Game

-Next take your Sharpie and write the words from each group on one color foam pieces.
-Using color coded foam pieces is a huge help in case the pieces get mixed up.
-(AND the world knows I color code everything.)
+Next, take your Sharpie and write the words from each group on one colored foam piece.
+Using color-coded foam pieces is a huge help in case the pieces get mixed up.
+(AND the world knows I color-code everything.)
 Writing the words on the foam pieces is the hardest task because it takes time.
 You can give this job to a parent who likes to help out from their home.
 Once you have the words on the pieces, take a few extra pieces of the foam and draw a star on it.

-Now, put all the color coded pieces into a container.
+Now, put all the color-coded pieces into a container.
 The quieter the best… trust me.
-I made a set for letters and sounds to start the year off on yellow squares.
-Then, I made each set of words on red, then blue, then green pieces and put them in their own containers.
+I made a set of letters and sounds to start the year off on yellow squares.
+Then, I made each set of words on red, then blue, then green pieces, and put them in their own containers.
 This helps me because the colors go from darker to lighter… from easier to harder if you will.

 Peek Into the Containers

-Next you can see the the red game has my schools first set of sight words in it.
+Next, you can see that the red game has my school’s first set of sight words in it.
 It also has star pieces and arrow pieces.
 This reverses the order of the game, which is detailed below.
 This game piece adds an extra sense of fun and surprise.
-The blue game contains my schools second set of sight words.
-This game also has star pieces, reverse arrow piece and new pieces that read “Boys in” and pieces you can’t see that reads “Girls in.”
+The blue game contains my school’s second set of sight words.
+This game also has star pieces, reverse arrow piece, new pieces that read “Boys in” and pieces you can’t see that reads “Girls in.”